 Electronic Supplement Guidelines

 Authors are encouraged to devise and to submit supplemental digital material that will accompany papers prepared for the Bulletin of the Seismological Society of America (BSSA) and for Seismological Research Letters (SRL).
-Electronic components of articles will be disseminated by being placed on the SSA Web site (http://www.seismosoc.org).
+The editors especially encourage the submission of high-resolution graphical information, animations of time-sequenced observations or simulations, and three-dimensional data models.
+Other forms of digital material may also be proposed for editorial consideration.
+Supplemental materials will be published online alongside the electronic version of your article.

 Please note that the material must be supplemental; that is, papers published in BSSA or in SRL must be complete without the electronic supplement.